A Guide to Star Trek's Production & Working Titles

 Star Trek: The Motion Picture (1979)Working Titles: Phase II, Planet of the Titans

-Star Trek II: The Wrath of Khan (1982)Working Title: The Undiscovered Country
+Star Trek II: The Wrath of Khan (1982)Working Titles: The Genesis Project, The Undiscovered Country, The Vengeance of Khan

 Star Trek III: The Search for Spock (1984)Working Title: Return to Genesis

-This working title was a dead giveaway for fans who knew the ending of *The Wrath of Khan*.
-The Genesis Planet, created by the powerful but unstable Genesis Device, was not just a location but a moral and scientific consequence.
-The title betrayed that the entire story would hinge on the metaphysical quest to resurrect Spock, grappling with the boundaries between life, death, and the very definition of a soul.
+Directed by Leonard Nimoy himself, the working title Return to Genesis was a dead giveaway for fans.
+The Genesis Planet, born from the unstable Genesis Device in the previous film, was not just a volatile sci-fi location but a moral consequence.
+The title betrayed that the entire narrative would hinge on the metaphysical quest to resurrect Spock, forcing the crew to grapple with the boundaries of life, death, and the very definition of a Vulcan soul.

 Star Trek IV: The Voyage Home (1986)Working Title: The Save the Whales Movie

-Affectionately and widely called the "whale movie" even by the cast and crew during production, this title leaned into the film's accessible environmental themes.
-However, the true "voyage" was not just across time to 20th-century Earth, but a thematic journey home for the crew.
-After the heavy, operatic drama of the previous two films, this lighter, more comedic adventure brought the characters back to their humanistic, hopeful baseline.
+Affectionately and universally referred to as "the whale movie" by the cast, crew, and Paramount executives during production, this casual moniker leaned entirely into the film's accessible, environmental premise.
+However, the true "voyage" of the final title was not just across time to 1986 San Francisco, but a thematic journey home for the crew.
+After the heavy, operatic drama and death of the previous two films, this lighter adventure restored the crew's hopeful, humanistic baseline.

 Star Trek V: The Final Frontier (1989)Working Title: An Act of Love

-Directed by William Shatner, this film was envisioned as a deeply spiritual quest.
-The working title, An Act of Love, pointed to the film's central plot device involving Spock's half-brother, Sybok, who uses the Vulcan mind-meld to "heal" his followers' emotional pain.
-The story's focus on finding God at the center of the galaxy was a bold thematic swing, but the final film is often remembered for its troubled production and ambitious overreach.
+Directed by William Shatner, this film was envisioned as a deeply spiritual, character-driven quest.
+The working title, An Act of Love, pointed directly to the film's central plot device: Spock's emotional half-brother, Sybok, who utilizes a perverted form of the Vulcan mind-meld to "heal" his followers' deepest psychological traumas.
+The story's focus on finding God at the center of the galaxy was a bold thematic swing, though the final film is often remembered more for its troubled production, writers' strike limitations, and compromised special effects.

-Star Trek VI: The Undiscovered Country (1991)Working Title: Star Trek VI
+Star Trek VI: The Undiscovered Country (1991)Working Title: Castling

 The Next Generation Films

-The title was straightforward but thematically loaded, signaling the literal passing of the torch from Captain Kirk to Captain Picard.
-The name also directly references the Nexus, an extra-dimensional ribbon where time has no meaning, which serves as the plot device allowing the two iconic captains from different generations to meet and fight alongside one another.
+The final title, Generations, was straightforward but thematically loaded, signaling the literal and cinematic passing of the torch from Captain James T. Kirk to Captain Jean-Luc Picard.
+The name also references the film's central plot device: the Nexus, an extra-dimensional ribbon of joy where time has no meaning, which allowed two iconic captains separated by decades of history to meet, ride horses, and fight alongside one another.

-The original working title, Resurrection, was thematically perfect, alluding to the return of the Borg and Picard's own resurrected trauma from his assimilation.
-However, it was scrapped to avoid confusion with Fox's upcoming *Alien: Resurrection*.
-The final title, First Contact, works on two levels: it refers to the historic first meeting between humans and Vulcans, a pivotal moment in Star Trek lore, and the Borg's violation of that sacred timeline.
+The original working title, Resurrection, was thematically perfect, alluding to the terrifying return of the Borg and Picard's own resurrected PTSD from his time as Locutus.
+However, it was scrapped to avoid box-office confusion with Fox's Alien: Resurrection.
+The final title, First Contact, works beautifully on two levels: it refers to Zefram Cochrane's historic first meeting between humans and Vulcans, and the Borg's brutal attempt to rewrite that sacred timeline.

 Star Trek: Nemesis (2002)Working Title: The Enemy Within

-The working title was a direct reference to a classic Original Series episode where Captain Kirk is split into his good and evil halves.
-This was deeply relevant, as the film's villain, Shinzon, is a clone of Captain Picard.
-The final title, Nemesis, is more operatic, but the original idea of "The Enemy Within" better captured the psychological nature of the conflict, as Picard was literally forced to confront a darker version of himself.
+The working title was a direct, loving reference to a classic Original Series episode where a transporter accident splits Captain Kirk into his good and evil halves.
+This was deeply relevant, as the film's villain, Shinzon (played by a young Tom Hardy), is a literal, weaponized clone of Captain Picard.
+While Nemesis sounds more like a blockbuster, the original idea of "The Enemy Within" better captured the psychological nature of the conflict, as Picard was forced to confront the darkest, most violent potential version of himself.

 The Kelvin Timeline Films